mm4lik/perplexity-hackathon-2025/README.md

 ---

+## 🔍 Perplexity Sonar Integration

+SentientSOC integrates with the **Perplexity Sonar API** to provide the **Threat Hunter** agent with real-time threat intelligence data.
+This allows the system to detect active cyber threats by accessing up-to-date information on malware, attacker infrastructure, phishing campaigns, and Indicators of Compromise (IoCs).

+Using Perplexity Sonar enhances SentientSOC’s ability to:

+- Continuously monitor emerging threats beyond static or simulated data.
+- Correlate live threat intelligence with historical incident memory stored in the SQL database.
+- Enable collaborative, context-aware decision-making across autonomous agents.

+This real-time intelligence feed is a key component in demonstrating SentientSOC’s capacity to operate as a next-generation autonomous Security Operations Center.

+---

 ## 🚀 **How It Works**

 PolygraphGPT follows a multi-step process to detect deception, analyze narratives, and attribute influence campaigns.
 Here’s a step-by-step breakdown of how the system works: